Large crane fly (Tipula dorsimacula Walker)

 Pest description and crop damage Larvae are about 1.5 inches long, gray or gray-brown, and wormlike.
 The head is retractable into the body, and there are no legs.
-The adult is a thinly built fly about 1 inch long, resembling a giant mosquito with an orange and black abdomen.
 Larvae are common from late July through September.
 They feed on tubers and cause punctures varying from shallow depressions to deeper holes.
+The adult is a thinly built fly about 1 inch long, resembling a giant mosquito with an orange and black abdomen without evident mouth parts.

 This pest most commonly causes problems in potato fields that are planted into spring-incorporated alfalfa residue.
 The best way to address leatherjacket problems is to avoid planting potatoes after alfalfa.

 - azadirachtin (neem oil)-Some formulations are OMRI-listed for organic use.

 - pyrethrins (often as a mix with other ingredients)-Some formulations are OMRI-listed for organic use.

 No products are registered.